Responses to some frequently asked questions.

 Fund eligibility

 • In order to be eligible, you need to either be a U.S.-registered 501(c)3 public charity and/or working under the fiscal sponsorship of a U.S.-registered 501(c)(3) public charity.
-Please also see the section on resources below.

 • No. Only 501(c)(3) eligible groups can receive funding.

-• Groups based outside the United States can receive funding if they have an affiliation with a U.S.-registered 501(c)3.
+• Groups based outside the United States can receive funding if they have an affiliation with a U.S.-registered 501(c)(3).
 This affiliation can come in two forms:

 • Where the U.S. organization is serving as the fiscal sponsor for the international organization;